ROSEN, TRUSTED INVESTOR COUNSEL, Encourages Global Cord Blood Corporation Investors to Secure Counsel Before Important Deadline in Securities Class Action – CO, CORBF

-WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of Global Cord Blood Corporation (NYSE: CO) (OTC: CORBF) between June 4, 2019 and May 3, 2022, both dates inclusive (the “Class Period”).
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than June 24, 2024.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Global Cord Blood Corporation (NYSE: CO) (OTC: CORBF) between June 4, 2019 and May 3, 2022, both dates inclusive (the “Class Period”), of the important June 24, 2024 lead plaintiff deadline.

 SO WHAT: If you purchased Global Cord securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.